The 2016 Design Entrance Workshop will be held on Tuesday June 14. This Workshop takes place once a year and there are no makeup dates.

 Special portfolio binders

 Original, oversized or 3-dimensional projects

 If you wish to show dimensional or oversized projects, please photograph the work and print the images on letter-size paper.
 Multiple views/pages are acceptable (please number all pages).
 You may also include a short caption (1-2 sentences) that explains the work being shown.
 Please see our sample portfolio (5.3mb PDF file).

-Note that Design/Art 166 class projects can be submitted in their original format.
+Note that Design/DES 166 class projects can be submitted in their original format.
 If you revise any projects after the course has ended (after receiving your final grade), please submit originals as well as the revised work.
 Please clearly label the new projects “Revised”.

 All samples should support your application to the Design major.
 These may include photography, drawing, design projects and/or other studio coursework.
-Portfolios will be available for student pick-up in the Advising office after June 25.
-All unclaimed portfolios will be discarded after July 8, 2013.

 Letter of Intention

 1500 words is the limit for your entire letter of intention.

 Your answers should not fill more than two sheets of 8.5 x 11″ paper.

 1. What aspects of design (the field and the profession) do you find most interesting and why?